 They’re here!!!
 Yes, ticks can be as scary as the 80s horror movie “Poltergeist”.
 There’s even a horror film called “Ticks” which is described as: “A group of troubled teenagers are led by social workers on a California wilderness retreat, not knowing that the woods they are camping in have become infested by mutated, blood-sucking ticks.”
 Why is this important?
 Because the threat of ticks is real!

 But getting back to your pets….
 If you’ve got a dog, listen up.
+I can help you help protect your dog from ticks.
 If you’ve got a cat, take some comfort in knowing that Lyme disease is not a condition we see in the feline species.
 The tick culprit is the Ixodes tick, or better known as the deer or black-legged tick.
 And they don’t jump from trees or bushes to attack your dog but go through a process called questing where they hang on to taller grasses just waiting for you and your pet to walk by.
 And winter time doesn’t kill off the ticks necessarily, as they can hibernate underneath leaves and brush.
 Once the springtime temperatures get above 4 C, those ticks will start questing.

 Admittedly, removing ticks can be a pain figuratively, but also literally if you break off the head.
 An embedded tick head can cause inflammation.
 Removing the ticks properly as soon as you find them can go a long way to keeping your dog safe from nasty diseases.
 Your veterinarian can show you how and maybe even be able to provide a tool called a Tick Twister (tweezers are generally not recommended).
 But you can do better!
 There is a Lyme vaccination as well as more than a few options of prevention available from your veterinarian that are safe, effective, and affordable.